usingMaths.com

 To visualize the region under a quadratic curve, we'll use C# to calculate the upper and lower limits dynamically.
 This makes it possible to detect when an object (like a moving ball) enters or exits the quadratic region.

-Remember as discussed in the Animating along a Straight Line in C# tutorial, that any quadratic equation always have two roots for any value of y (except at it's maximum or minimum point).
+As discussed in the Animating along a Straight Line in C# tutorial, any quadratic equation always have two roots for any value of y (except at it's maximum or minimum point).

 All we need to do is use these two roots (x values) as boundaries for our check.